itzmeanjan/sha3/README.md

 > During benchmarking a byte array of length N is used as input | 32 <= N <= 4096 and N = 2^i

-> When benchmarking extendable output functions ( XoFs ), output of 32, 64 and 128 -bytes are squeezed from sponge, for each input byte array of length N | 32 <= N <= 4096 and N = 2^i
+> When benchmarking extendable output functions ( XoFs ), output of 32, 64 and 128 -bytes are squeezed from sponge ( s.t. single byte is read at a time to demonstrate performance in worst case scenario ), for each input byte array of length N | 32 <= N <= 4096 and N = 2^i

 ```fish
 make benchmark